UpasanaAbhishek/ML1-2022/ML_Lab_Project/ReadMe.md

 ### PROBLEM STATEMENT:
-To make a simple auto-correct system by using NLP principles and methods.
+To make a simple auto-correct system by using NLP principles and methods and create an UI for the same using tkinter.